-When it comes to building a Kubernetes Native platform layer, single CRD/Operator is not enough!
-Platform layer typically requires more than one platform elements such as database, load balancer, API gateway, caching / queuing engine etc. That means building a Kubernetes Native platform layer involves assembly of multiple Operators.
+When it comes to building a Kubernetes Native platform layer, single CRD/Operator is not enough.
+Platform layer typically requires more than one platform elements such as database, load balancer, API gateway, caching / queuing engine etc. So a Kubernetes Native platform layer involves multiple Operators and associated Custom APIs / Resources.

 What all API extensions / Operators do we need?

 How do we consume new APIs introduced by extensions?

 How do we get enterprise-ready extensions and their support?

 The goal of an as-Code system for Kubernetes is to simplify the process of defining the technology stacks in Kubernetes YAMLs leveraging available Custom or built-in APIs.
 KubePlus Purpose-built Platforms come with an API add-on for enabling Discovery and Binding of Kubernetes custom APIs/Resources for it.